imrekoszo/repro-cases/README.md

 # repro-cases

-Repro cases for various issues, managed in different branches.
+This branch is for https://github.com/cursive-ide/cursive/issues/2940

+Fixed in Cursive 1.13.4-eap11